SummaryRead the full fact sheet

 Nose surgery (rhinoplasty)

-In most cases, the surgery is performed through incisions in the nostrils, leaving no visible scars.
-Bone and cartilage are trimmed and the nose reshaped.
+In most cases, nose surgery is performed through incisions in the nostrils, leaving no visible scars.
+Bone and cartilage are trimmed, and the nose reshaped.
 Nostril packs and splints may be required.
-This operation takes around two hours.
+This procedure takes around two hours.
 Bruising and swelling may take three or four months to fully subside.
 Complications such as bleeding or infection are comparatively rare.
 Sometimes, a chin implant is inserted at the same time to balance the profile.